simondilhas/practice_circle/docs/practice/STANDING_5_INTEGRATION.md

 ---

 ### Periodic Calibration
-- Keep one formal standing session per week to maintain reference.
+- Keep at least one formal standing session per week to maintain reference.
 - Record brief notes on how the quality of awareness appears in daily life.
 - Use the circle’s group sessions for reflection and alignment, not instruction.